SUMMER EVENING VISIT - 18 JUNE 2008

 was to be a workshop and gallery for his sculptures.

-After an interesting conversation with him, we slowly
+After an interesting conversation with him, we

-meandered around the garden as, thankfully, the rain
+slowly meandered around the garden as, thankfully,

-and, combined with Jacqueline's style of planting, the
+throughout and, combined with Jacqueline's style of

-garden is a very interesting place to visit. |
+planting, the garden is a very interesting place to

 ![]() |

+In the nursery we found a wide selection of hardy perennials which are, in the main, propagated from the garden.
+Amongst others, there was a large selection of Hostas, Heucheras and Geraniums.
 After roaming around the garden and nursery and, of course, buying a few plants, we returned to the rooms adjoining the house for some very welcome tea/coffee and biscuits. |

 ![]() |